vrurg/raku-Vikna/docs/md/Vikna/Manual.md

 One of the problems with debugging a heavily threaded application without a debugger is tracing down messages belonging to a particular thread.
 A situation could be worsened by the fact that sometimes two or more threads could be logically linked to each other.
 And in few cases I said myself: even though this method doesn't fork into a thread, it still worth considering it separately from the surrounding code!

 So, the *code flows* were born.
-They turned out to be especially useful with code tracing sub-framework provided by [`Vikna::Tracer`](https://github.com/vrurg/raku-Vikna/blob/v0.0.1/docs/md/Vikna/Tracer.md) and revealed via `Vikna::Object::trace` method.
+They turned out to be especially useful with code tracing sub-framework provided by [Vikna::Tracer](https://github.com/vrurg/raku-Vikna/blob/v0.0.1/docs/md/Vikna/Tracer.md) and revealed via `Vikna::Object::trace` method.
 But they proved to be useful in exception reporting too.

 Canvas And Invalidating
 -----------------------

 Canvas is something we draw on.
 And the drawing is mostly implemented via *imprinting*.
-Sorry, the quirks of a text-based UI!
+Sorry, a quirk of a text-based UI!

 A canvas in its normal state is actually immutable.
 It means, no imprinting would change its state.
 Drawing is only allowed on invalidated rectangles.
 This way two goals are achieved.
 First, it might simplify drawing logic in many cases so that a client using canvas doesn't need to test for boundaries to only update a part of its canvas.
 Second, it works as an optimization cutting off unnecessary operations.